rkbright/richardbright.me/_posts/2021-02-20-using-github-for-coments.md

 ### **Adding a comments page**

-Include this in your `_includes` folder so that you can add it to your `post.html` page.
+Now you need a way to render your comments.
+Add the following to your `_includes` folder, this will allow you to add a comments section to your `post.html` page.

 `comments.html`